caryoscelus/heavy-bright-sun-wip/chapters/xxx-sasha-papers-03.md

 At first she looked conspicuously mundane.
 Next moment i thought she did it on purpose.
-Then she turned around and no longer looked that mundane: her other eye was covered with fringe of hair; hiding behind it was stylish eye bandage.
+Then she turned around and no longer looked that mundane: her other eye was covered with fringe of hair; hiding behind it was a stylish eye bandage.

 She sat down in front of me and smiled with a transient smile.
 When she looked me in the eyes, i was already captivated.